- Mar 14, 2019

 Lyft likely agreed to the AWS contract for cloud services to ensure access to ample computing resources, so that infrastructure problems wouldn’t cut into their potential growth.
 It’s a smart move and shows that they understand their business and its resource demands.

 But the filings reveal an unacknowledged truth about cloud computing: it’s not as inexpensive as some might think.
-Even though the cloud can lower your initial investment in computing resources and personnel, it still represents a significant piece of your total budget over time – and those costs can quickly balloon without proper cloud cost management.
+Even though the cloud can lower your initial investment in computing resources and personnel, it still represents a significant piece of your total budget over time – and those costs can quickly balloon without proper SaaS optimization and cloud cost management.

 Get long-term insights with cloud cost management